-Since it began operating in 1921 the Commission has expanded and co-ordinated the generation, purchase and supply of electricity on a State-wide basis to the stage where its system generates almost all the electricity produced in Victoria which has an area of 227,600 sq km and the transmission network covers practically the entire population of the State.
+Since it began operating in 1921 the Commission has expanded and co-ordinated the generation, purchase and supply of electricity on a State-wide basis to the stage where its system generates almost all the electricity produced in Victoria (which has an area of 228,000 sq km) and the transmission network covers practically the entire population of the State.
+As at 30 June 1976, the Commission had total assets of \$1,436 million, employed 18,572 persons, had a total income of \$398.2 million and, during the preceding twelve months, had increased sales of electricity by 4.8 per cent.

-Victoria's electricity system is based on the utilisation of the extensive brown coal deposits in the La Trobe Valley in Central Gippsland.
+Victoria's electricity system is based on the utilisation of the extensive brown coal deposits in the La Trobe Valley in Central Gippsland, about 140 to 180 km east of Melbourne.
+These deposits total about 108,000 megatonnes, of which about 12,000 megatonnes are commercially recoverable at present day costs.

-In 1974-75 the output of brown coal from the Commission's three open cuts at Yallourn, Yallourn North and Morwell totalled 25.3 megatonnes of which 23.1 mt were used in the Commission's power stations.
-Apart from the brown coal 172 kilotonnes of briquettes and 19.4 kt of fuel oil were used as fuel in power stations.
+In 1975-76 the output of brown coal from the Commission's three open cuts at Yallourn, Yallourn North and Morwell totalled 28.1 megatonnes of which 25.3 megatonnes were used in the Commission's power stations.
+A further 2.5 megatonnes were used to produce 1.0 megatonne of briquettes and .24 megatonne was sold to the public.
+Sales of briquettes to the public totalled 782,000 tonnes, producing an income of \$11.1 million.
+Apart from the brown coal, 164 kilotonnes of briquettes and 25.0 kilotonnes of fuel oil were used as fuel in power stations.